About Your Appointment

 Does PCCA accept my insurance?

 We accept most insurances.
-Our staff is very knowledgeable in insurances we accept and you can call the office to inquire if we participate with your plan.
 For specifics regarding co-pays and deductibles, which are due at the time of service, we recommend that you contact your insurance company.

 My insurance plan has changed, what do I need to do?

-If you do not have access to our patient portal, please contact our office as soon as you are aware of any change in your insurance policy.
-Please be sure to bring your new insurance card and any information regarding the change with you to your next appointment.
+If you do not have access to our patient portal, contact our office as soon as you are aware of any change in your insurance policy.
+Be sure to bring your new insurance card and any information regarding the change with you to your next appointment.